Learning to Speak on Behalf of a Group: Medium Access Control for Sending a Shared Message: Solving the coordination problem

-Although the problem of finding the optimal strategy is NP-hard, we can always find an optimal solution by brute force iteration: if the system is small enough, we can enumerate all possible strategies and go through the list, computing the success rate directly from the activation probability matrix $p_A$ or measuring it from actual samples.
-Naturally, the complexity of this solution makes it impractical in most cases, as the number of strategy combinations that need to be evaluated is $N^{2^M}$.
-However, we can still perform the computation for the small networks that we consider, in order to show the optimality gap of the other solutions.
+Although finding the optimal strategy is NP-hard, we can always find an optimal solution by brute force, enumerating all $N^{2^M}$ possible strategies.
+Naturally, the complexity of this solution makes it impractical in most cases, but we can still perform the computation for the small networks that we consider, in order to show the optimality gap.